-A B He is an exchange student and he is in Ukraine now.
+Paul is in its early twenties .
+A B C He is an exchange student and he is in Ukraine now.
 A B C He is the leader of the sports team, because he is good in cycling.
 A B C In his free time Paul is keen in surfing the Internet.
 A B C Surfing the Internet is very popular in the teenagers.
 A B C He is acquainted to a lot of language learners.
 A B C Paul is always ready to give them a lot of advices .
 A B C Paul's friends and he are in good terms.
 A B C Other Pauls ' hobbies are chatting online , listening to music and rollerblading .
 A B C He is sure of his knowledge and is always at a loss at the lessons.
-A B C His teachers are proud of such a good-read student.
+A B C His teachers are proud of such a good -read student.
 A B C As he is the monitor of the group, he isn't in charge of everything.
 A B C B. Make up questions to learn more information about Paul.
+D. Make up questions to learn more information about 1 au.
 C. Paul is your best friend.
 You know a lot about him.
 Answer your partner's questions.
 Exercise 26.
 Translate the following sentences.